pyprism/Hiren-Finder/README.md

 # Hiren-Finder

-Golang based simple search microservice for a eCommerce service.
+Golang based simple search microservice for a eCommerce site.